piskello/greemta/docs/index.md

 GreeMta is a challenge based on data.

-You are invited to **develop applications, interactive websites, visualizations and infographics** based on data about trees and green in Madrid able to offer insights about how Madrid could improve their management of its green value.
+You are invited to **develop applications, interactive websites, visualizations and infographics** based on data about trees and green in Madrid but also other indicators.
+The goal of the project is to offer insights about how the city of Madrid could improve the management of its green value.

 A jury will select the 8 best works and award their creators the following prizes:
 * 1st - 4000 Euros